M4GNV5/PointerScript/LanguageDoc.md

 | `E` | `float` | e |

 ## Structs
-Structs are as powerful as classes in other languages (they support fields, functions, overlods, getters/setters, ...).
+Structs are as powerful as classes in other languages (they support fields, functions, overloads, getters/setters, ...).
 Here is an example of basic/common struct usage.
 For things like operator overloading etc. see [struct.ptrs](examples/struct.ptrs) in the examples directory.
 ```js